#

 9. TLA is not authorized for leave periods before or following completion/termination of training.
 Leave with living allowance may be granted during periods of class breaks, authorized holidays, and between consecutive courses.

-11. When an IMS is authorized TLA and is concurrently TDY, the IMS will be reimbursed for travel and per diem (lodging, subsistence and incidentals) in accordance with the JFTR rate for the TDY location and if required, to pay rent/lodging while TDY, plus the lodging portion of the TLA authorized at the training location.
+11. When an IMS is authorized TLA and is concurrently TDY, the IMS will be reimbursed for travel and per diem (lodging, subsistence and incidentals) in accordance with the JTR rate for the TDY location and if required, to pay rent/lodging while TDY, plus the lodging portion of the TLA authorized at the training location.

 12. When the IMS pays for lodging, regardless of whether it is government lodging or commercial lodging, the IMS must provide a lodging receipt with each TLA claim.
 If a rental agreement has been signed, a copy of that agreement is also provided with each TLA claim.
-When the IMS resides in an apartment, the lodging expense includes the cost of standard utilities, furniture rental, and maid service, equal to what the JFTR allows a U.S. military member on TDY renting an apartment.
+When the IMS resides in an apartment, the lodging expense includes the cost of standard utilities, furniture rental, and maid service, equal to what the JTR allows a U.S. military member on TDY renting an apartment.